TL;DR: 42 Scrum Product Owner Interview Questions That Will Benefit Your Organization

 - Your product backlog is guarded by a ‘product committee’ who meet regularly to approve new features.
 Can you act as a credible Product Owner if you’re not in control of the product backlog?

-- What titles would you think suitable on your business card when you think of your role as a Product Owner?
+- What titles would you think suitable for your business card when you think of your role as a Product Owner?

 - How do you cooperate with the Scrum Team?